 In most cases you'll receive a New Vendor alert from ME letting you know a new vendor was created in ME and needs to be created in QuickBooks and then mapped.
 That alert will include a link to the place in ME where you can address this (called a New Vendor Task.)
 For more info on the New Vendor Task, visit - How do I use the New Vendor task page?

 How to map a vendor from one system to the other:

 1. First, be sure the vendor has been created in QuickBooks.
 (TIP: If possible, create the vendor with the exact same name as was used in ME.
 If the names match identically, down to the space/period/capital, the systems will do the mapping automatically!)

 2. If you are using QuickBooks Desktop, run the "Update" from QuickBooks.
 This sends the full list of vendors, including the new one, to ME.

 3. From the main menu in ME, select Accounting > Vendor Mapping.

 4. On this screen you'll see two columns.
 On the left is Vendor Name - this is the name in ME and will never be blank.
 On the right is the QuickBooks Vendor that corresponds with the ME name on the left.
 If there is a blank in the right column, that is a vendor that needs mapping!

-In the below example, "Arrow" is in ME, but it isn't yet linked to a vendor in QuickBooks (thus the cute little arrow pointing to the empty space.)
+In the below example, "BJ's Warehouse" is in MarginEdge, but it isn't yet linked to a vendor in QuickBooks.

 5. To select a QuickBooks vendor, double-click the empty space, and you will then see a list of all your QuickBooks vendors.
 Here's what that will look like.
 The gray box on the right contains the whole list of QuickBooks vendors:

 6. Find the correct vendor and select it.
-In this case, the vendor "Arrow" was selected:
+In this case, the vendor "BJ's" was selected:

 6. Click the "Save Changes" button and you're done!